-CDs are issued by banks and insured by the Federal Deposit Insurance Corporation up to applicable limits.
+CDs are issued by banks and insured by the Federal Deposit Insurance Corporation (FDIC) up to applicable limits.
 Structured CDs always provide for the repayment of the deposit amount at maturity.
 CDs are generally not securities for the purposes of the Securities Act and, therefore, are not required to be registered thereunder.
 However, similar risk and disclosure considerations apply.
-As a result, typical market practice is for the disclosure package about a structured CD to be relatively equivalent to the disclosure package about an SEC-registered security.
+As a result, typical market practice is for the disclosure package about a structured CD to be relatively equivalent to the disclosure package about an SEC-registered security.6 a Disclosure about the issuer: typically, structured products are issued or guaranteed by an entity that is subject to extensive ongoing reporting requirements.
+Those disclosures, which are made in public filings, are typically incorporated by reference into the base prospectus or similar base offering document (such as the offering memorandum or offering circular).